Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project02_triviaAPI/finished/backend/README.md

 $ psql trivia_test < trivia.psql
 $ python test_flaskr.py
 ```
-If you choose to all tests, it should give this response:
+If you choose to run all tests, it should give this response if everything went fine:
 ```bash
 $ python test_flaskr.py
 C:\Python36\lib\site-packages\sqlalchemy\util\langhelpers.py:217: